MarilizaC/doc-files/SubutaiDoc_AboutProject.md

 The Subutai software and Subutai Router hardware are both 100% free and open, both being licensed under the business friendly Apache Software License v2.0.

-Check out the various ways of getting involved in the Subutai Open Source Project:
+Check out the various ways of getting involved in the project:
 - **Contribute to the Subutai Cloud**
 - **Earn GoodWill**
 - **Join the Community**